Nevado Tres Cruces: Climate and vegetation

 Strong winds, intense insolation, high diurnal and seasonal temperature variations characterize the region.
 At high elevations, precipitation falls mainly in winter in the form of snow and hail.
 The lack of visible life in the hyperarid region has led to numerous travellers deeming it a "lunar landscape".
 There are wetlands associated with the Rio Lamas on Nevado Tres Cruces.
 The area is part of the Nevado Tres Cruces National Park created in 1994.

+Human history

+The volcano was climbed on February 24, 1937, by members of the Second Polish Andean Expedition, Stefan Osiecki and Witold Paryski.
+Indian mountaineer Malli Mastan Babu, the holder of the world record for climbing the Seven Summits in the shortest time span, also successfully summited this Nevado Tres Cruces in March 2015, but died during his descent due to bad weather on 24 March 2015.

 Eruption history

 Nevado Tres Cruces was active during the Pliocene and Pleistocene, with the oldest activity pre-dating 1.5 million years ago.
 Potassium-argon dating has yielded ages of 3.4±0.5 and 4.9±0.4 million years ago.
 Rodrigo erupted 4.4±0.6 million years ago, Lemp 2.8±0.3 million years ago and Cristi 2.5±1.3 million years ago.
 The three western lava domes were emplaced 2.1±0.3 million years ago.
 The western lava flow is dated to be 1.4±0.4 million years old.
 The well-preserved Indio and La Espinilla lava domes were erupted 350,000±40,000 and 168,000±6,000 years ago, respectively.
 Volcanic activity took place in two stages separated by a long pause,.
 The time-averaged growth rate of 0.01–0.02 km3/kyr is slow for a volcano on a convergent margin.

 1.5 million years ago an explosive eruption produced pyroclastic flows in the western part of the volcano.
 The flows are now covered with glacial and alluvial sediments and form a fan.
 A large explosive eruption 67,000±9,000 years ago deposited pyroclastic flows east and southeast of Nevado Tres Cruces.
 These pyroclastic flows form deposits extensive surrounding Ojos del Salado - to which they were originally attributed - and a 15 m thick base surge deposit is also linked to this eruption.